ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 $$\frac{F_1}{F_2} = 10^{-0.4(m_1 - m_2)}$$

-The relations for flux relative to the comparision star (c) of the variable (v) and check (k) stars are therefore given by:
+The relations for flux of the variable (v) and check (k) stars relative to the comparison star (c) are therefore given by:

 $$\frac{F_v}{F_c} = 10^{-0.4(m_v - m_c)}$$\
 $$\frac{F_k}{F_c} = 10^{-0.4(m_k - m_c)}$$

+### Data Cleaning and Normalisation
+Sigma Clipping was then applied using LightKurve's .removeoutliers to exclude data points more than $3\Sigma$ from the mean.
+This was applied to both the variable and check star relative fluxes.